 \section{One-form symmetry and holographic Wilson loops}

 In the vacuum that our supergravity solution describes, the theory confines.
-Hence, we expect the $\mathbb{Z}_2$ one-form symmetry to be preserved and the Wilson loops in the fundamental representation to follow an area law.
-In the following, we will test this prediction holographically.
+Hence, we expect the $\mathbb{Z}_2$ one-form symmetry to be preserved and the Wilson loops in the fundamental representation to follow an area law.\footnote{ Because of the presence of matter in the bifundamental representation, at every step of the cascade the unbroken one-form symmetry acts diagonally with respect to the center symmetry of the two symplectic gauge groups, hence it is $\mathbb{Z}_2$.
+At the last step of the cascade, it reduces to the $\mathbb{Z}_2$ one-form symmetry of the single node $\USp(2N)$ SYM theory.
+Therefore, the one-form symmetry is $\mathbb{Z}_2$ all along the RG-flow.} In the following, we will test this prediction holographically.
 Throughout the whole paper, we will work in units of $\alpha'=1$.

 We use the standard dictionary of \cite{Maldacena:1998im,Rey:1998ik} (see also \cite{Brandhuber:1998er, Sonnenschein:1999if}).
 The novelty is in the non trivial dilaton profile: as we will show below, the dilaton modifies the geometry, preventing the string from penetrating it beyond a finite distance $\tau_\star>0$, even in the limit of infinite length of the Wilson loop.